The following 2018-2019 courses count for concentration credit in the Latin American Studies field.

 Societies of the World 30.
 Moctezuma's Mexico: Then and Now.
 Carrasco and Fash.
 (HS) (Col) (Pre-M20)

 Societies of the World 34.
-The Caribbean: Globalization, Socio-Economic Development & Cultural Adaptation.
+The Caribbean Crucible: Colonialism, Capitalism, and Post-Colonial Misdevelopment in the Region.
 Patterson.
 (HS) (Pre-M20)

 Societies of the World 40.
 The Incas: The Last Great Empire of Pre-Columbian South America.
 Urton.
 (HS) (Col) (Pre-M20)